Growing a Garden From Kitchen Scraps

 Celery

 One of the easiest vegetables to grow yourself is celery.
 Simply cut off the bottom portion or base of your celery and place it in a small bowl or cup with warm water.
-Water should cover just the bottom of the celery, do not submerge it.
+Water should cover just the bottom of the celery; do not submerge it.
 Place in a sunny location and within a couple of days, you will see new growth coming up from the middle.
-In about a week, the new growth should be thicker and greener and it will be time to plant in the soil.
-You can grow it in a pot either indoors or outdoors or plant it directly in your garden.
+In about a week, the new growth should be thicker and greener, and it will be time to plant in the soil.
+You can grow it in a pot, either indoors or outdoors, or plant it directly in your garden.
 Celery likes cooler temperatures and regular watering.

 Romaine lettuce